Falling into You: Around the World: Background

-The sold-out tour began on 18 March 1996 in Perth, Australia and continued to major cities around the world.
-It ended on 28 June 1997 in Nice, France.
-In June 1997, Céline Dion toured the biggest stadiums in Europe and sang before huge crowds ranging from 35,000 to 70,000 people.
-Worldwide attendance was about 1.7 million.
+The tour began on 18 March 1996 in Perth, Australia, and concluded on 28 June 1997 in Nice, France.
+During the final European leg in June 1997, Dion performed for some of the largest audiences she had attracted up to that point, with attendance figures ranging from 35,000 to 70,000 people.
+Total worldwide attendance for the tour is estimated at approximately 1.7 million.